HÖRST

 There are other factors that can contribute to hearing loss.
 These include:

-- Certain diseases, such as diabetes or high blood pressure
+- Certain medical conditions, such as diabetes or high blood pressure

 - Genetic factors

-Each of these factors can accelerate the ageing process of the hearing and increase the risk of age-related hearing loss.
+Each of these factors can accelerate the aging process of the ear and increase the risk of age-related hearing loss.

 How is age-related hearing loss diagnosed and treated?

-If you are concerned that your hearing is deteriorating, the first step is to consult an ENT specialist.
-A thorough examination and hearing test can shed light on the extent and cause of your hearing loss.
+If you are concerned that your hearing is deteriorating, the first step is to see an ENT specialist.
+A thorough examination and hearing test can provide information about the extent and cause of your hearing loss.
 Early detection and treatment can help slow the progression of hearing loss and improve your quality of life.

-Although there is no cure for age-related hearing loss, as the hair cells in the inner ear cannot grow back, there are several treatment options and aids that can help improve your hearing and enhance your quality of life.
+Although there is no cure for age-related hearing loss, as the hair cells in the inner ear cannot regrow, there are several treatment options and aids that can help improve your hearing and enhance your quality of life.

 Hearing aids are small devices that are worn in or behind the ear.
-They amplify sounds, which makes it easier to hear.
-A hearing aid acoustician can help you find the right device and adjust it correctly so that you can actively participate in social life again and maintain your independence.
+They amplify sounds, making it easier to hear.
+A hearing care professional can help you find the right device and adjust it correctly so that you can actively participate in social life again and maintain your independence.

-Cochlear implants could be an option for people with severe hearing loss.
+For people with severe hearing loss, cochlear implants may be an option.
 These devices bypass the damaged parts of the hearing organ and stimulate the auditory nerve directly.

 Assistive Listening Devices (ALDs)

-ALDs are devices that make everyday life easier or safer for people with hearing loss, for example special telephone amplifiers and special alarms.
+ALDs are devices that make everyday life easier and safer for people with hearing loss, such as special telephone amplifiers and alarms.

-TV sound amplifiers such as the OSKAR from faller audio are a great addition to a hearing aid.
-The portable loudspeaker with special dialogue optimization brings the speech-optimized television sound directly to the listening position for older people and people with hearing impairments.
-It filters out background noise so that speech on television can be better understood.
+TV hearing amplifiers such as the OSKAR from faller audio are a great addition to a hearing aid.
+The portable speaker with special dialogue optimization brings speech-optimized TV sound directly to the listening position for older people and those with hearing impairments.
+It filters out background noise so that speech on television can be understood more easily.

 How can I protect my hearing?